oatlog/oatlog/doc/planning_report/main.typ

 E-graphs can be represented as graphs in multiple ways.
 In one formulation, hinted at by the terminology of e-nodes and e-classes, e-nodes are the nodes of the graph and e-classes are equivalence classes of nodes under an equivalence relation.
-Nodes are annotated by what primitive operation they perform on their inputs, like addition or a bitshift.
-Unlike an actual graph, edges denoting inputs for use in operations run, not from nodes to nodes, but rather from e-classes to (e-)nodes.
+Nodes are annotated by the primitive operation they perform on their inputs, like addition or bitshift.
+Unlike an actual graph, edges denoting inputs for use in operations, do not run from nodes to nodes but rather from e-classes to (e-)nodes.

 E-graphs can also be represented as bipartite graphs with two types of nodes, e-classes and e-nodes.